 Risk Factors For Breast Cancer:

 There are several risk factors that increase the chance of anyone getting breast cancer.
 However, still having any one of these doesn’t mean you’ll develop the disease.
 Some risk factors can be avoided, such as family history whereas some of them like smoking, can be changed.
-Here are some others breast cancer risk factors:
+Here are some other breast cancer risk factors:

-If someone in your family has or has had the breast cancer, then you’re also at a higher risk.
+If someone in your family has or has had breast cancer, then you’re also at a higher risk.
 Moreover, women who have BRCA1 and BRCA2 genes have a higher risk of developing breast cancer.
 These genes can be inherited.

 - Dense Breast Tissue: